jeff-hykin/code-eol/README.md

 ### Credit
-This is an updated/improved fork of https://github.com/sohamkamani/code-eol If there are bugs create an issue on github: https://github.com/jeff-hykin/code-eol I plan to actively maintain this extension, and will definitiely accept push requests for improvements.
+This is an updated/improved fork of https://github.com/sohamkamani/code-eol If there are bugs/complaints create an issue on github: https://github.com/jeff-hykin/code-eol I plan to actively maintain this extension, and will definitiely accept push requests for improvements.

 ### Whats improved?